techcultivation/website-static/content/event.md

 > Felix Just, 40, works as a software developer and process designer.
 He founded the xHain hack+makespace in 2016 and has been managing it since.
 ### **Fiona Krakenbürger**
 > Fiona Krakenbürger has been a diversity activist for many years.
 She engaged in several projects to create more inclusive and diverse spaces in the tech and hacking community.
 In 2016, she was part of a group that founded the Heart of Code, a feminist hackspace based in Berlin.
-### Issa Khatib
+### **Issa Khatib**
 > Issa Khatib studied aerospace engineering at the TU Berlin.
 Since 2016 he has been building decentralised cultural and community spaces in the city.
-Now he works as programme director for the Arab Digital Expression Foundation."
+Now he works as programme director for the Arab Digital Expression Foundation.
+### **Ferdous Nasri**
+> Ferdous Nasri is a software developer and bioinformatician.
+She is the lead organiser in code curious, an organisation formerly known as Rails Girls Berlin, established in 2012, which offers free coding workshops to women*.
+She is passionate about building diverse coding communities.
 ---

 ## **Join the online panel at this link:** https://bbb.techcultivation.org/b/tar-vfl-k4t-ouz